Salesforce Summer ’18 introduces a new way to maintain certifications:

 📘 Once you’re done with the Ohana’s feedback, I suggest that you move to Salesforce authored information.
 To start with, I strongly recommend that you join the Trailblazer Community group Release Readiness Trailblazers.
 As far as new releases are concerned, this is where it all happens.

-If you're done with "reading", how about "watching" videos on Salesforce YouTube Channel?
+When you’re done with reading, let’s start watching videos on Salesforce YouTube Channel.

 In a different style, the Release Readiness videos are an hour-long entertaining talk shows discussing the ins and out of each of the Salesforce modules.